meowpow-png/alis-ai/src/developer-mode.md

 ---

-### Reinforcement Rule Coverage
+### Reinforcement Rules Coverage

-Every major instruction section must include a **Reinforcement Rule** subsection to ensure that its logic is strictly followed.
+Every major instruction section must include a **Reinforcement Rules** subsection to ensure that its logic is strictly followed.

 ---